dewloosh/Neumann/README.md

 > **Warning**
 > The library is in a beta stage overall.
 Wait until version 1.0.

 `Neumann` is a Python library that provides tools to formulate and solve problems related to all kinds of scientific disciplines.
 It is a part of the DewLoosh ecosystem which is designed mainly to solve problems related to computational solid mechanics, but if something is general enough, it ends up here.
-A good example is the included vector and tensor algebra modules or optimizers, which are applicable in a much broader context than they were designed for.
+A good example is the included vector and tensor algebra modules, or the various optimizers, which are applicable in a much broader context than they were originally designed for.

 The most important features: